runtimeverification/javamop/INSTALL.md

 To use JavaMOP, you need JDK, AJC and RV-Monitor.

-1. JDK
+1. JDK (JRE suffices if you don't generate agents with JavaMOP)

  Java Development Kit (JDK) version 7.0.0 or higher (http://www.oracle.com/technetwork/java/javase/downloads/index.html)

  * Check Java is installed properly: run `java -version` from a terminal.

- * Note: The reason JDK is required here but not JRE is that the script `jar` is not included in JRE, but it is needed when generating agents with JavaMOP.

 2. AJC